Tarisappalli: Descriptions from the 13th and 14th Centuries

-Jordanus Catalani, a Roman Catholic missionary sent to the Middle East and Persia, was appointed Roman Catholic Bishop of Kollam in 1329 by Pope John XXII.
-His writings also mention the presence of Syrian Christians in Kollam.
-He also wrote that the Christians there paid great veneration to the Apostle Thomas.
-The Pope wrote a letter addressed to the leader of the 'Nasrani Christian' community in Kollam on 5 April 1330, requesting his cooperation with the new bishop.
-These are recorded in Jordanus' book 'Mirabilia Descripta'.
-These indicate a strong Syrian Christian community with an organised leadership in Kollam at that time.
+Jordanus Catalani, a French Dominican missionary sent to the Middle East and Persia, was appointed Roman Catholic Bishop of Kollam in 1329 by Pope John XXII.
+His writings also document the existence of Syrian Christians in Kollam, with particular emphasis on their veneration of the Apostle Thomas.
+In addition, Pope John XXII sent a letter to the leader of the Nasrani Christian community in Kollam on April 5, 1330, urging cooperation with the newly appointed bishop.
+These letters are preserved in Catalani's book Mirabilia Descripta.